Byclosure/phonegap-maven-plugin/README.md

 mvn phonegap:plugin-add -Dphonegap.plugin="org.apache.cordova.splashscreen"
 ```

-Copy the compile html to the phonegap www folder (any plugin that copies files can be used)
+Copy the generated html to the phonegap www folder (any plugin that copies files can be used)
 ```xml
 <plugin>
       <artifactId>maven-antrun-plugin</artifactId>